BarryCoding/my-mono-echo/README.md

 4. modify paths of tsconfig.json and backend tsconfig.json
 5. experiment query and mutation in web

+### use convex in apps/widget

+> Don't forget the env variable used in provider

+1. add convex and @workspace/backend to dependencies
+   1. `pnpm install`
+2. setup convex provider
+3. setup tsconfig.json
+4. experiment query and mutation in widget

 01:29:40 03 Clerk Authentication
 02:07:34 04 Organizations